gebbber/useTranslate/README.md

 Again, this behavior is modified by the prop options that were passed to `Localize`: using `<Localize strict>` throws an error if a match is not found, and `<Localize flagMissing>` puts `[¿«`funny characters`»?]` around any failed matches&mdash;the idea again being to draw it to the developer's attention.

+Things obviously get a little bit wonky when language assets are missing from some messages, but if you provide translations in all of the languages you said you would provide (in the `avail` prop), things should be fine.

 ***
 ## The `Messages` Object